segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

 **Materials Needed:**

-* Laptops with Internet access for students to visit the workshop link: [**Guess, Check, Adjust: Coding AI One Step at a Time**](#InsertWorkshopURLHere).
+* Laptops with Internet access for students to visit the workshop link: [**Guess, Check, Adjust: Training AI One Step at a Time**](https://vscodeedu.com/Q4eHFHOieGscZpldANxN).
 Visual Studio Code for Education provides a browser based coding environment that the students will work in.
 * Each student will need a Microsoft account to log in.
 * Remind students to click the "Save a copy and edit" button in the lower-left corner of Visual Studio Code for Education before making changes to their files.
 * Ideally, one laptop per 3–4 students for collaborative group work, but more individual devices are even better.